Follow the techniques and study materials in this post to pass your PPL checkride with confidence.

 As a bonus, I also included some tips for your practical exam day at the end of this article.

-How do student pilots prepare for the checkride?
+How can student pilots utilize everything to prepare for the PPL checkride?

-Thus it is crucial before the day of your checkride to go to the hangar and collect some items.
+Thus it is also crucial the day before checkride, visit the hangar and collect some items.

 - Collect engine, airframe, and propeller maintenance logs.
 Recognize what each information indicates about the airplane’s airworthiness;